-Morning air, fresh and hopeful, filled the garrison courtyard as the soldiers filed into their formations, murmuring greetings to each other, buttoning up their cuffs.
+Morning air, fresh and hopeful, filled the garrison courtyard as the soldiers filed into their formations, murmuring greetings, buttoning up their cuffs.
 Berqar rode up before them, the coat of her chestnut mare gleaming in the sunlight, the play of muscles visible underneath.

-The soldiers stood to attention as Berqar declaimed her morning speech.
-On the plans for the day.
-On the mission and purpose of Diamondtip.
+The soldiers stood to attention as Berqar launched into her morning speech.
+On the plans for the day, on the mission of Diamondtip.
 On pride and duty.
-Gureev's mind was all on the apparition of the demon last night.
-No vague shadow, no foreboding.
-But a real demon, fully visible, fully present.
-Gureev was eager to get Berqar's account, her orders, her explanation.
-He was pining to hear what she would say.
+But all Gureev could think about was last night's apparition.
+No mere shadow this time, but a real, full-fledged demon rising from the fire.
+Gureev was eager for Berqar's orders, for her explanation.
+He was yearning to hear what she would say.